-In this tutorial, I will explain you the working of rectifiers.
-Rectifiers are one of the very basic circuits of electronics.
-At the start a comprehensive introduction of rectifiers is provided along with the types and uses of rectifiers and the effect of the type of rectifier on the output.
-After that the circuit of rectifiers is implemented on MATLAB’s Simulink.
-We will also discuss the difference between both the types of rectifiers and compare the output of the block diagram constructed on Simulink.
+In this tutorial, we will explain the workings of a rectifier.
+Rectifiers are one of the most basic circuits in electronics.
+At the start, we provide a comprehensive introduction to rectifiers, along with their types, uses, and the effect of the type of rectifier on the output.
+After that, we implement the rectifier circuit in MATLAB’s Simulink.
+We will also discuss the difference between both types of rectifiers and compare the output of the block diagram constructed on Simulink.

-In electrical engineering rectifier is one of the very simple circuit used.
-The basic purpose of a rectifier is to convert the alternating current (AC) to Direct Current (DC).
-For the beginners, the definition of AC voltage can be taken as the voltage which changes its direction from positive voltage to negative across same terminal in a specified period of time over and over again.
+In electrical engineering, the rectifier is one of the most simple circuits.
+The basic purpose of a rectifier is to convert alternating current (AC) to direct current (DC).
+For beginners, the definition of AC voltage can be taken as the voltage that changes its direction from positive voltage to negative voltage across the same terminal in a specified period of time over and over again.
 A simple sinusoidal wave is an AC wave.
-However, DC can be defined as a constant source of voltage which remains either positive or negative through the course of time.
+However, DC can be defined as a constant source of voltage that remains either positive or negative over time.

-Rectifiers can be classified into two major types
+We can classify rectifiers into two major types:

 - Half wave rectifier